Teenz: Release

 Prior to the film's release, Parthiban filed a case against Siva Prasad in Coimbatore after the delay of the film's graphic work.

-The film was released alongside Indian 2 on 12 July 2024.
+The film was eventually released alongside Indian 2 on 12 July 2024.
+Acknowledging it was a risk to release the film on the same day as the much higher-profile Indian 2, Parthiban nonetheless defended the move, saying it was to get more "visibility".
 After he liked a post praising the film and degrading Indian 2 on social media, Parthiban opened up and revealed that it was his manager who liked the post and not him.

 Reception

 A critic from Cinema Express wrote that "The biggest takeaway of Teenz, perhaps, is the 13 teenagers.
 They are sincere in their performance and manage to keep us hooked with their innocent charm".
-A critic from The Times of India rated the film two out of five stars and stated that " As a film with teenagers as protagonists, the film tries to mellow things down, but in an instant switches gears to go full throttle.".
+A critic from The Times of India rated the film two out of five stars and stated that " As a film with teenagers as protagonists, the film tries to mellow things down, but in an instant switches gears to go full throttle".
 Ananda Vikatan wrote that new initiatives are to be appreciated, but it is a disappointment that this film, which is made up of teenage boys as an adventure trip, ends up being a boring trip.